 My family faced up to constant social and economic struggles following our immigration from Poland in the 1990s.
 My parents were both born and grew up in Poland under a communist regime, and they came to America for greater freedom and opportunity.
 My parents were undocumented for the first few years while living with my aunt in Brooklyn, NY.
 My mother cleaned houses, and my father worked odd construction jobs.
-They worked tirelessly to move a family of four out of a bedroom and into an apartment and then into a house with a yard in Staten Island.
+They worked tirelessly to move a family of four out of a bedroom, into an apartment, and then into a house with a yard in Staten Island.
 This house was, for us, a castle, but it was in a very run-down condition and located in one of the poorest areas of the island.
 There was a hole in the middle of my bedroom door the size of a basketball.
 My favorite game was throwing objects through the hole and into the garbage can on the other side.

-The elementary, middle, and high schools that I attended were all underperforming schools – although I did not find that out until I was in college.
+The elementary, middle, and high schools I attended were all underperforming – although I did not find that out until I was in college.
 I did my best to excel academically in high school and get a competitive SAT score.
-I considered myself above average, and I was proud to be the first person in my family to attend college.
+I considered myself above average and was proud to be the first person in my family to attend college.
 Soon, I realized that despite my outstanding performance in my underperforming high school, I was seriously underprepared.
 My high school was overcrowded and understaffed, with metal detectors and a shortage of textbooks.
 Often, the teachers just put on a movie.

-The underserved include many of my friends in high school and my neighbors growing up.
+The underserved included many of my friends in high school and my neighbors growing up.
 Seeing how hard my parents, and my friends’ parents, worked at multiple minimum wage or near-minimum-wage jobs taught me to be strong, diligent, frugal, and hardworking.
 The underserved are people like me, and I want to be the kind of dentist who never forgets where she came from, who helped her along the way, so that I too can have this experience of helping the needy and thereby healing the ills of my community, attending to its most humble members, one patient at a time.

 I thank you for considering my application.